andrewgrewell/structy/README.md

 Structy aims to provide a flexible and declarative api for managing your applications data.
-There are other great libraries out there such as [Immutable](https://facebook.github.io/immutable-js/) but Structy aims to provide more sugar for declairing the schema of your data.
+There are other great libraries out there such as [Immutable](https://facebook.github.io/immutable-js/) but Structy aims to provide more sugar for declaring the schema of your data.
 Structy has a few core concepts
 1. Allow for Models fields to be configured via `fieldConfig` objects
 ```javascript
 const fieldConfig = {